 She was awarded the OBE for services to policing in the Queen’s Birthday Honours in 2008.
 She received the Queen’s Policing Medal for distinguished service in the Queen’s Birthday Honours 2016, and was also awarded Upstander of the Year in the National Hate Crime Awards 2017 for her leadership on misogyny as a hate crime.
 She was awarded an honorary Doctor of Laws by the University of Nottingham in 2018

 She has now established a vibrant consultancy - StarFish - working with a range of clients on transformational change, leadership and equality.
 She is also an executive coach working with leaders to fully realise their potential.
-She is delighted to be appointed to the Board of Governors at NTU as Safeguarding and Prevent lead, and is a member of the Remuneration Committee and Audit and Risk Management Committee.
+She is on the Board of Governors at NTU as Safeguarding and Prevent lead, and is a member of the Remuneration Committee and Audit and Risk Management Committee.